Nexusoft/Mining-Pool/README.md

                             note: this is not needed if you mine to localhost (127.0.0.1).
 This is primarily used for a local-area-network setup

     -mining                 Ensure mining LLP servers are initialized.
+    -apiauth=0              API calls to the wallet need no authorization (will be changed in future releases)
 ```